| Title: | Formal Concept Analysis |

 to_transactions()

-Convert the formal context to object of class transactions
+Convert the formal context to object of class transactions from the arules package

 FormalContext$to_transactions()

-A transactions
+A transactions object.

 save()

-to RDS or CXT format
+Save a FormalContext to RDS or CXT format

 FormalContext$save(filename = tempfile(fileext = ".rds"))

-(character) Path of the file where to store the FormalContext
+filename(character) Path of the file where to store the FormalContext.

 The format is inferred from the extension of the filename.

-Invisibly the current FormalContext
+Invisibly the current FormalContext.

 load()

-Load a FormalContext
+Load a FormalContext from a file

 FormalContext$load(filename)

-(character) Path of the file to load the FormalContext
+filename(character) Path of the file to load the FormalContext from.

 Currently, only RDS, CSV and CXT files are supported.

-The loaded FormalContext
+The loaded FormalContext.

 dim()